sushilgamre/hello-world/README.md

 my repository
 Hi All,

-Sushil here, I am an system administrator but want to make career in web development.
+Sushil here, I am an system administrator but want to make a career in web development.